Interview with Melissa Haizlip on 'Mr. SOUL!' (2018)

-Melissa, who also happens to be Ellis' niece, was nice enough to talk to me for nearly 90 minutes.
-We discussed everything from feminism, to film financing, to how much we love Boots Riley's "Sorry to Bother You."
+Melissa, who also happens to be Ellis's niece, was nice enough to talk to me for nearly 90 minutes.
+We discussed everything from feminism, to film financing, to how much we love Boots Riley's "Sorry to Bother You" (2018).
 We talked the week before Indie Memphis, but I just finished editing this interview due to a crazy work schedule that has made it difficult for me to get anything done.
 Before we get into my conversation with her, here's a quick overview of what you can expect while watching the film.

 Vibe: